huangjien/devops-mcps/README.md

 A FastMCP-based MCP server providing DevOps tools and integrations.

-This a consertive MCP server.
+This a conservative MCP server.
 It does not add, update or delete anything in your system, does not run any job.
 Basically, it is read-only.
-It only retrieve data for analysis, display the information.
+It only retrieves data for analysis, display the information.

 So it is safe for DevOps.